Sorcerers are mighty spellcasters whose magic comes not from study or bargaining, but from within.

 The only thing holding this back from the number 2 spot is that players who aren’t intimately familiar with D&D 5e will struggle to get as much value from this subclass.

+Much like with the Lunar Sorcerer, this subclass especially rewards being familiar with the 5e system.
 When you have a deeper understanding of how D&D 5e works and your party’s capabilities, it’s much easier to make a crazy powerful impact as a Clockwork Soul Sorcerer.

 However, even in the hands of someone who doesn’t know the system inside and out, this is still an incredibly powerful option!
 Just be wary of finding yourself with “analysis paralysis” as a result of the number of spells at your disposal!